Graduation Requirement FAQs

 The Office of System and School Improvement (OSSI) can offer assistance.
 We will start with "Who Needs Support?"
 When providing support, we will ask "What tiered supports are available?" and finally, to serve, we will ask, "How will tiered supports be deployed effectively?"
 OSPI will continue our efforts to organize our supports using a multi-tiered system of support framework.
 With intentional work focused on data, responsive services, and family and community engagement, supports are delineated between foundational and self- directed, targeted and comprehensive.
 Resources for graduation can be found at: GATE: Graduation-A Team Effort and High School & Beyond Plan/Career Guidance WA.

 - What are the Graduation Requirements?

-- How does the implement the 24-Credit Graduation Requirements for Class of2019 and Beyond work?
+- How does the implementation the 24-Credit Graduation Requirements for Class of 2019 and Beyond work?

 - What is the High School and Beyond Plan?

 - What is the Career Guidance WA curriculum?